chaorace/qutebrowser-profile/README.md

     Created named profile and launch qutebrowser with it.

   --choose, -c
     If specified, the user is asked to select a profile via dmenu.
-If dmenu returns an empty string or non-zero exit code (eg user pressed escape instead of choosing an option) the operation is aborted and qutebrowser is not opened.

-    The user can choose any existing profile or type the name of a new profile into dmenu to load qutebrowser in a new profile.
+Any profile whose name starts with "." is considered to be hidden and will be omitted from the choice list unless the --show-hidden option is used.

+    The user may choose among the listed profiles or manually type the desired profile name.
+If the input matches an existing profile, this will launch it (hidden profiles may be selected this way).
+If no existing profile is found, a new qutebrowser profile will instead be created and launched.
 See --only-existing below to restrict this.

+    If dmenu returns an empty string or non-zero exit code (e.g.: user pressed escape instead of choosing an option) the operation is aborted and qutebrowser is not opened.

   --allow-no-profile, -np SLOTNAME
     If specified, a special choice option will be provided that launches qutebrowser without applying any profiles.
     This is effectively identical to launching qutebrowser directly!
 No effect with --new option.

     SLOTNAME is an optional parameter that controls the name to be used for this special choice option (default: "default").

+  --show-hidden, -a
+    If specified, normally hidden profiles (i.e.: has a name starting in ".") will be included in the resulting list/prompt.

   --only-existing, -e
     If specified, and --choose is in operation, the user can only choose an existing profile.

   --list
-    List all known profiles.
+    Lists non-hidden profiles.
+See --show-hidden above for lifting this restriction.

   --dmenu
     Override location of dmenu.
 Rofi is autodetected without you needing to set this.

   --set OPTION VALUE
-    When used with --new, adds `qutebrowser --set` options in generated `.desktop` file.
+    When used with --new, sets profile-specific config options by passing through the --set flags to qutebrowser.
 May be specified multiple times.

   --qutebrowser
     Override location of qutebrowser to call.